SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 For our purposes, it is convenient to partition the full Hamiltonian into three terms

 where $\hat{\mathcal{U}}$ describes the non-interacting lattice (phonon) degrees of freedom and $\hat{\mathcal{K}}$ and $\hat{\mathcal{V}}$ are the total electron kinetic and potential energies, respectively.
-Note that both $\hat{\mathcal{K}}$ and $\hat{\mathcal{V}}$ can depend on the dynamical lattice coordinates, leading to an electron-phonon coupling that is either diagonal or off-diagonal in the orbital basis. $\hat{\mathcal{V}}$ also includes any contributions from the intra-orbital Hubbard repulsion on a given site.
+Note that both $\hat{\mathcal{K}}$ and $\hat{\mathcal{V}}$ can depend on the dynamical lattice coordinates, leading to an \gls*{eph} coupling that is either diagonal or off-diagonal in the orbital basis. $\hat{\mathcal{V}}$ also includes any contributions from local intra- and inter-orbital Hubbard repulsion or extended Hubbard interactions.

 The non-interacting lattice terms are further subdivided into the sum of three terms

 The first term